DwitrishaSaha/organicmaps/docs/CONTRIBUTING.md

 ## Submitting your changes

-All contributions to Sarathi repository should be submitted via [Github pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) and signed-off with the [Developers Certificate of Origin](#legal-requirements).
+All contributions to SAARTHIrepository should be submitted via [Github pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) and signed-off with the [Developers Certificate of Origin](#legal-requirements).